kevin-panoptic-dev/hannah-site/README.md

+# This is a sed news that this website may never go live...

 # Personal Website for Hannah!

 This repository hosts the code for **Hannah's website** built with a **TypeScript React frontend** and a **Django REST framework backend**.
 It incorporates modern web development practices, smooth animations, and dynamic content rendering.